camptocamp/c2cgeoportal/doc/integrator/install_application.rst

 * Psycopg2
 * Shapely
 * Pillow
+* Pyproj

-If your project is configured for Windows, then ``make`` will expect this folder to exist and contain these wheels.
+If your project is configured for Windows, then ``make`` will expect this folder to exist and to contain these wheels.

-To be sure to use the right version of these packages, open the ``CONST_requirements.txt`` file modify the versions of these three packages according to the file you have downloaded.
+To be sure to use the right version of these packages, open the ``CONST_requirements_windows.txt`` file and modify the versions of these packages according to the files you have downloaded.

 apache/wsgi.conf.mako
 ^^^^^^^^^^^^^^^^^^^^^